AKSW/KBox/README.md

 2) The Publisher: Your or your organization's email/URL;

-3) The Creator: Who have created the Knowledge base e.g. DBpedia -> http://dbpedia.org;
+3) The Creator: Who has created the Knowledge base e.g. DBpedia -> http://dbpedia.org;

 4) The License: the dataset license;